koeves/koeves.github.io/docker-bash.md

    RUN apt-get upgrade -y
    RUN apt install build-essential python python-pexpect libreadline-dev flex valgrind -y
    ```

 5. Build docker image by running

    ```
    docker build -t test .
    ```
-   Where 'test' is the name of your image.
+   Where 'test' is the name of the image.

 6. Run docker image with